 - T 0161 834 9644

 - E [email protected]

-- A mainstream independent school for pupils aged from 8 to 19
+- An independent school for boys and girls aged from 8 to 19.

 - Boarding: Yes

 - Pupils: 327

 - Religion: None

 - Fees: Day £24,573, Boarding £31,713, Chorister (day) £9,480 pa